South Vietnam: Relationship with the United States

 During its existence, South Vietnam had a close, strategic alliance with the United States and served as a major counterbalance to the communist-backed North Vietnam.

-The Geneva Accords promised elections in 1956 to determine a national government for a united Vietnam.
-Neither the United States government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
+At the 1954 Geneva Conference, neither the United States government nor Ngô Đình Diệm's State of Vietnam signed any document agreeing to the partition of Vietnam.
 With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Viet Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
-The United States countered with what became known as the "American Plan", with the support of South Vietnam and the United Kingdom.
-It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation and North Vietnamese.
+In fact, it was then conceived not as a temporary demarcation, but as a dividing boundary.
+The United States countered with what became known as the "American Plan", with the support of the State of Vietnam and the United Kingdom.
+It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation and the Viet Minh.
 U.S. President Dwight D. Eisenhower wrote in 1954 that "I have never talked or corresponded with a person knowledgeable in Indochinese affairs who did not agree that had elections been held as of the time of the fighting, possibly eighty percent of the population would have voted for the Communist Ho Chi Minh as their leader rather than Chief of State Bảo Đại.
 Indeed, the lack of leadership and drive on the part of Bảo Đại was a factor in the feeling prevalent among Vietnamese that they had nothing to fight for."
 According to the Pentagon Papers, however, from 1954 to 1956 "Ngô Đình Diệm really did accomplish miracles" in South Vietnam: "It is almost certain that by 1956 the proportion which might have voted for Ho—in a free election against Diệm—would have been much smaller than eighty percent."
 In 1957, independent observers from India, Poland, and Canada representing the ICC stated that fair, unbiased elections were not possible, reporting that neither South nor North Vietnam had honored the armistice agreement.